 I am a social entrepreneur, educational researcher and development practitioner with extensive experience working in community and international development.
 I am passionate about early childhood, care and education as well as being a social justice advocate.
 I have a BA in Community Development from the University of South Africa, a Post Graduate Diploma in International Youth and Child Care from the University of Victoria, Canada, an MSc in Development Studies from the Women’s University of Africa.
 I hold a Doctor of Philosophy degree in Educational Studies – Curriculum and Instruction, from the University of Victoria, Canada.

 My experience working with children at an orphanage in 2002 led to my establishing in 2008, the Nhaka Foundation, a charitable organization that has provided access to education, food, health care, psycho social support, and other essential services to children throughout Zimbabwe in Southern Africa.
 In 2020, I had the honour of extending the work of Nhaka Foundation to neighbouring Eswatini (formerly Swaziland).
-In 2021, Nhaka Foundation began work in Lesotho, another country in Southern Africa.
-In all the three countries Nhaka has been partnering with local organizations and governments there for the implementation of early childhood care and programs.
-The partnerships established with the government and civic society stakeholders in education and early childhood care and education (ECCE) are supporting communities to utilise strength based and asset based approaches to support community development.
+In 2021, Nhaka Foundation began work in Lesotho and Zambia, countries in Southern Africa.
+In all the four countries Nhaka has been partnering with local organizations and governments there for the implementation of early childhood care and programs.